Taking the next step

 “I had just bought a house so realistically I had to work full time in order to keep my repayments up.
 There was no local university I could study through so I looked around and found Open Polytechnic.”

-Offered via a partnership between Open Polytechnic and the University of Southern Queensland (USQ), the Bachelor of Engineering Technology provides students with the knowledge and skills to be admitted as an Engineering Technologist or Professional Engineer with both the Institution of Professional Engineers in New Zealand and the Institute of Engineers, Australia.
+For the Bachelor of Engineering Technology (Civil Engineering) Open Polytechnic utilises course materials from the University of Southern Queensland (USQ) under a license agreement.
+The Bachelor of Engineering Technology provides students with the knowledge and skills to be admitted as an Engineering Technologist with the Institution of Professional Engineers in New Zealand.

 “I found the course really useful and all of the papers very applicable.
 I particularly valued the timeline and project management components and the technical and practical papers.”